Are you monitoring your brand’s Instagram metrics?

 Not only B2C and C2C companies, but also B2B firms have understood the importance of Instagram marketing strategy…

-While there are companies that are successfully using Instagram as a tool to grow their business.
+While there are companies that are successfully using their Instagram business profile as a tool to grow their business.

 One of the reasons why you see some brands investing their time and money on Instagram with little to no returns…

 As a business, when you focus on the right Instagram metrics and grasp their importance, you’ll start seeing results you couldn’t see before.

 These metrics give you the clarity needed to analyze what’s working in your favor, and what’s actually burning a hole in your wallet.

 Do it right, and it can change the way you do Instagram marketing.

 However, there are still a number of Instagram metrics that will help you understand and analyze your progress.

 Keep in mind that marketing your business on Instagram isn’t any different than doing it on other social media channels.

 Make sure you stay focused on the following eight Instagram metrics, right from the start.

 #1: Follower Growth Rate

-Out of all Instagram metrics, the number of people following your Instagram account (a.k.a the follower count) is the most popular metric out there.
+Out of all Instagram metrics, the number of people following your Instagram account (a.k.a the total follower count) is the most popular metric out there.

-But the question is, is this follower number important?
+But the question is, is this total follower number important?
 If yes, then what does it tell you about your reach on Instagram?

 Just like Facebook, how many followers/fans you gain will not affect your business’s bottom line on Instagram — at least not directly.

-With existing followers unfollowing your profile regularly and new ones joining in, your brand’s growth on Instagram may seem slow.
+With existing followers unfollowing your profile regularly and new followers joining in, your business account’s growth on Instagram may seem slow.

 Because the number of followers you attract to your account organically can and does indicate how your audience is perceiving your brand.

 If your content is relevant, your followers may embed your posts on their own blogs/sites and as well as mention you from time to time.

 So go ahead and analyze how your following is growing or falling, and if this change is parallel to your own Instagram activity.
-Also look into other known factors such as…

 - Quality of the visual content shared